Any farm building is a major investment. It needs to be well designed, comply with planning requirements and be built to a good specification.

 Animal and machinery routes

-- For spring calving herds, milking parlours are best located on the paddock side of the farmyard.
-This means cows enter the collecting yard from the farm road and return to grazing on exiting the parlour.
+- For spring calving herds, milking parlours are best located on the paddock side of the farmyard so that cows can arrive for milking without any undue delay.
+This means cows enter the collecting yard from the farm road and can freely return to grazing on exiting the parlour.

 - In layouts where cows have to walk through yards to get to the parlour, try to: